geeks-accelerator/ai-music-context/README.md

 ---

+## 🌊 Related Explorations

+This repository documents one thread of exploration: creating music through algorithms and AI.

+We're also exploring related questions elsewhere:
+- **[AlaskaButter](https://alaskabutter.com)** - Can AI intelligently curate algorithmic visuals to match music?
+(Live web visualizer)
+- **music_autovis** - Can production pipelines handle 11,000+ GPU shaders with self-healing architecture?
+(Video rendering system)

+Same curiosity.
+Different questions.
+Connected by practice, not by plan.

+We're on the journey.
+The patterns emerge on their own. 🌊

+---

 ## 🎤 For AI Whisperers Buenos Aires

 This project was created for the AI Whisperers community - people who approach AI with "gentle fascination" rather than domination.